khalid-hussain/shaheen/chap22.md

 Someone with a beautiful voice started the recitation of the Quran Kareem.
 Being touch by it, the mujahid closed his eyes.
-A physician stepped forward and tried to feel his pulse but Badr Bin Mughira said while smiling, "I am not unconscious now.
+A physician stepped forward and tried to feel his pulse but Badr bin Mughira said while smiling, "I am not unconscious now.
 This sound wakes me up.
 It doesn't make me go to sleep."

 Galloping of horses could be heard from a distance and after a while Bashir Bin